Maliha-Akter/DigiTools-Platform/README.md

 ---

 ## ✨ Key Features
-- 🛒 Add to Cart & Remove from Cart functionality
+- 🛒 Product can be added to Cart & Removed from Cart functionality
 - 🔄 Dynamic button state (Buy Now → Added to Cart)
 - 📱 Fully responsive design for all devices